Occam Bound on Lowest Complexity of Elements: Introduction.

 Yet another way is to combine both methods.
 Let $v_h$ be the set of all strings $vs$ with $\K(vs)\sim\|vs\|{=}\|v\|{+}h$.
 Then $\K(x)\sim i+h$, $\I(D:x) \sim i$, and $\I(D:\ch)\sim h$ for most $i$-bit $v$ and $x{\in}D=v_h$.
 We will see no $D$ can be better: they all contain strings of complexity $\lel\min_{\,x\in D} \I(D:x){+}\I(D:\ch)$.

-The result is a follow-up to Theorem~2 in~\cite{VV10}. \cite{VV04} provides in Appendix I more history of the concepts used here; \cite{K,S,LV08} give more material on Algorithmic Information Theory. \sga {The main idea of this work is due to S. Epstein, appearing in \cite {EB11}.
-He is a co-author of an earlier preprint \cite{EL} of the results below and a sole author of their many extensions in \cite{ep-d}.}
+The result is a follow-up to Theorem~2 in~\cite{VV10}. \cite{VV04} provides in Appendix I more history of the concepts used here; \cite{K,S,LV08} give more material on Algorithmic Information Theory. {{This work's central idea is due to S. Epstein, appearing in \cite{EB11}.
+He is a co-author of an earlier preprint \cite{EL} of the results below and a sole author of their many extensions in \cite{ep-d}.}}